jennaly/jennaly/README.md

 As a software engineer, I am driven by my passion for creating intuitive, accessible, and visually appealing user interfaces.
 Over the years, I have leveraged my expertise to help nonprofit organizations and businesses establish their online presence through dynamic and responsive web applications.
-Check out my work below or see my portfolio at https://jennaly.vercel.app for more information!
+Check out my personal projects below or see my portfolio at https://jennaly.vercel.app for my professional development work that I've done recently for clients!

-- 💻 All of my projects are available at [https://jennaly.vercel.app](https://jennaly.vercel.app)
+- 💻 Some of my professional work are available at [https://jennaly.vercel.app](https://jennaly.vercel.app)

 - 📈 I have a background in Business and Economics